 The second issue to consider is the amount of insulation in the attic.
 A way to do this is to look at the floor joists.
 Can you see gaps in the insulation showing the surface underneath?
 Can you see the top of the floor joists running down the attic?
 Either condition is indicative of an insufficientamount of insulation.
 Proper insulation should cover the floor joists without any gaps.
 This creates a solid thermal envelope that keeps the escape of warm air through your ceiling to a minimum.

 Our experienced technicians will provide a free written recommendation detailing the proper actions needed to restore your home to a safe and healthy environment.
-When you need attic cleanup, crawl space cleanup, rodent proofing, decontamination, insulation removal or insulation replacement in San Diego call Attic Construction Inc at 858-609-8118.
+When you need attic cleanup, crawl space cleanup, rodent proofing, decontamination, insulation removal, insulation replacement in San Diego or insulation removal in Phoenix, call Attic Construction Inc at 858-609-8118.

 Need some Assistance?
 Contact us today

 Written By Joseph Sheiner

 Joseph Sheiner is a construction industry professional with over 15 years of experience.
 He began his career in the insulation industry in 2012, and co-founded Attic Construction Inc in 2013.
 As CEO of the company, Joe oversees all operations and is in charge of training and product knowledge.

 Under Joe’s leadership, Attic Construction has become the largest leading Attic Restoration Company in San Diego, Orange County and Phoenix.
 He has personally performed and supervised insulation work in over 7000 homes.
 He is certified by Owens Corning as a CEE (Certified Energy Expert) and is a licensed contractor by the CSLB.

 Most recently, Joe has helped expand Attic Construction to two additional locations – Orange County and Phoenix.
 He is currently working on expanding to additional locations in the near future.